Arniston Rangers F.C.

 Arniston Rangers Football Club are a Scottish football club, based in the town of Gorebridge.
-They play in the East of Scotland Football League (Conference A), having moved from the SJFA East Region Premier League in 2018.
-Nicknamed "the Gers", they were formed in 1878 and presently play their home games at Newbyres Park, which has room for 3,000 spectators.
+They play in the East of Scotland Football League (Second Division), having moved from the SJFA East Region Premier League in 2018.
+Nicknamed "Arni", they were formed in 1878 and presently play their home games at Newbyres Park, which has room for 1,000 spectators.
 They wear maroon strips (uniforms).
+Towards the end of the 2022/23 season Arni got young ultras providing a great atmosphere at Newbyres Park.
+They also achieved promotion to the EOSFL First Division in the 2022/23 Season.
 Ground problems at Newbyres meant that some home games during the 2008–09 season were played at Musselburgh.